UgljesaJovina/learning-cpp/3. Pointers and references/README.md

 (note: I am currently unable to make a valid visual representation of pointers so I highly encourage you to find an image online, I will make one when I have the time;)

-`Pointers` are variables used for storing addresses - memory locations of other variables or heap allocated values; They themselves are variables, which means they also take some space in memory, how much depends on the system; On a `32-bit` system `pointers` are `32-bits` and on `64-bit` systems they are `64-bits`; Rather self explanitory;
+`Pointers` are variables used for storing addresses - memory locations of other variables or heap allocated values; They themselves are variables, which means they also take some space in memory, how much depends on the system; On a `32-bit` system `pointers` take `32-bits` and on `64-bit` systems they take `64-bits`; Rather self explanitory;

 This means that it is **possible**, and often **required** to have `pointers` that point to other `pointers`;